cbc-univie/protex/docs/documentation_pages/detailed_example.rst

 This information belongs together, so it is grouped in one dictionary, as can be seen in the next code snippet.
 "canonical_name" is deprecated.

-The ``IonicLiquidsTemplates`` class accepts now a list, of all dictionaries with the specified atoms, as well as the allowed_updates dictionary.
+The ``IonicLiquidTemplates`` class accepts now a list, of all dictionaries with the specified atoms, as well as the allowed_updates dictionary.

 .. code-block:: python